overvis/overvis-docs/ocp-visualizations/02-basic-example/03-bind-data/03-show-hide/README.md

 ![Alerts working](img-alerts-working.png)

 _What if we would require to display several alarms at once?
 Then we would have to design and position each alarm indicator separately and use `on-param-value` for each of them.
 Or design some smart JavaScript code to dynamically position indicators.
-This is an information representation design problem and requires a more complicated approach in some cases.
+This is an information representation design problem and it may require a more complicated approach in some cases.
 Especially when the density of the information displayed is getting higher._

 Next: [Changing the color of an element depending on the parameter value](../04-change-color/README.md)